null

 Examples of Supercritical CO2 Extraction Extracts

-• Ginger Oil (Zingiber officinale): Essential Oil.
+• Ginger Essential Oil (Zingiber officinale): Essential oil.

-• Clove Oil (Syzygium aromaticum): Essential Oil.
+• Clove Essential Oil (Syzygium aromaticum): Essential oil.

 Enfleurage